 Why are the carriers making these changes?

 With these industry changes, part of the process is to implement an attestation trust score so the underlying carrier can verify the calls and SMS outbound traffic from companies is not spam, robocalls, or fraudulent.

-If I register my business profile how long does it take to get an Attestation Trust Score?
+Once I register my business, how long does it take to get an Attestation Trust Score?

-Normally the Attestation Trust Scores will be delivered within 48 to 78 hours
+Normally the Attestation Trust Scores will be delivered within a week.

 What dependencies reflect my Attestation Trust Score provided by the carrier?